AlSchlo/Amy-Compiler/README.md

 ## Wasm Mode (or Default)

-This mode generates a package of 4 files (HTML, JS, WASM, WAT) in the `/wasmout` directory.
+This mode generates a package of 4 files (HTML, JS, WASM, WAT) in the `/wasmout` newly-created directory.
 The produced code can simply be executed with *node* as follows.

 ```sh
 node [PATH_JS_MAIN_FILE]